Andrew Wood (singer)

-Andrew Patrick Wood (January 8, 1966 – March 19, 1990) was an American musician.
-He was the lead singer and lyricist for the alternative rock bands Malfunkshun and Mother Love Bone.
-Wood formed Malfunkshun in 1980 with his older brother Kevin Wood on guitar and Regan Hagar on drums.
-The band used alter ego personas onstage, with Wood using the name Landrew the Love Child.
-Though the band only had two songs released, "With Yo' Heart (Not Yo' Hands)" and "Stars-n-You", on the Deep Six compilation album, they are often cited as being among the "founding fathers" of the Seattle grunge movement.
-During his time in Malfunkshun, Wood started relying heavily on drugs, entering rehab in 1985.
+Andrew Patrick Wood (January 8, 1966 – March 19, 1990) was an American musician who was the lead singer and lyricist for the alternative rock bands Malfunkshun and Mother Love Bone.
+He formed Malfunkshun in 1980 with his older brother Kevin Wood on guitar and Regan Hagar on drums.
+The band used alter ego personas onstage; Wood performed as Landrew the Love Child.
+Though the band only released two songs before going on an extended hiatus, "With Yo' Heart (Not Yo' Hands)" and "Stars-n-You", on the Deep Six compilation album, they are often cited as being among the originators of the Seattle grunge movement.
+While in Malfunkshun, Wood started using drugs, entering rehab in 1985.